Daniel B. Ahlquist (He/Him)

 Ph.D., Cornell University, Development Sociology

 Professor Ahlquist’s teaching and research explore diverse human relationships to place.
-He examines the political-ecological dimensions of agriculture and food systems, agrarian and land use change, conservation, displacement, climate change, settler colonialism and environmental justice in mainland Southeast Asia and the U.S. He is particularly interested in how inequalities between individuals and social groups play out through uneven relationships to the environment, state and market.
+He examines the political-ecological dimensions of landscapes and land use, from agriculture to conservation, as well as displacement, climate change, settler colonialism and environmental justice.
+He is particularly interested in how inequalities between individuals and social groups play out through uneven relationships to the environment, state and market.

 A development sociologist by training, Professor Ahlquist values interdisciplinarity and prioritizes collaboration with students, colleagues across disciplines and national borders, and partners beyond academia.
-He conducts ethnographic research in and with Indigenous highland communities in northern Thailand, where he examines the intersections of state forest conservation, development, agrarian change and changing forms of inequality.
+For over a decade, he has worked in and with Indigenous highland communities in northern Thailand, where he examines the intersections of state forest conservation, development, agrarian change, land rights and changing forms of inequality.

-He is also a core member of the Henry Luce Foundation-funded Mekong Culture WELL (Water, Environments, Land Use and Livelihoods) project team, which studies the effects of dam development and climate change on diverse landscapes and communities in the Lower Mekong River Basin.
-This highly interdisciplinary, international and participatory project employs innovative methods ranging from GIS-linked household surveys to participatory cultural mapping with artists, filmmakers, students and local community members in Thailand and Cambodia.
+He is also a core member of the Henry Luce Foundation-funded Mekong Culture WELL (Water, Environments, Land Use and Livelihoods) project team, which studies the effects of dam development and climate change on landscapes and communities in the Lower Mekong River Basin.

 JMC Field Affiliations: